Sponsorships

 Artworth

-The club’s assistance helped local artists provide a creative summer camp experience for local children.
+The club supports Artworth, a creative two-week summer camp experience for local children since 2006.

 Westben Youth Choir